Five Design Thinking Books to Learn the Principles

-Can you think that following a design thinking process five steps turns you into creative innovator?!
+Can you think that following a design thinking process with five steps turns you into a creative innovator?!
 Believe me, it isn’t and never has been this way.
-The spread of the term design thinking is aligned with significant amount misleading of criticism.
+The spread of the term design thinking is aligned with a significant amount of misleading criticism.
 The doubts about the effectiveness of design thinking are influenced by the promotional language used by some companies, training places, and public speakers.
-The truth is that there is no secret recipe to turns someone to a creative designer.
+The truth is that there is no secret recipe to turn someone into a creative designer.
 Yet, there is a way to use the design expertise inside each of us.
 Understanding the design thinking core values can help team members to improve their design ability and appreciate the creative practice inside the organization to achieve the next competitive advantage.
 This is why I wanted to share with you those key design thinking books to learn the core principles underpinning the design practice.

-Previously, we explored different challenges that can face applying design thinking insider the organization ( Why Companies Need to Apply Design Thinking and Why Companies Need to Apply Design Thinking).
-Majority of these factors rely on the lack of understanding the core value of design thinking, which can be a reason of over-promotion and misuse of a commercialized language.
-Above it all, many of the design thinking trainers are not designers themselves and never practice the creative practice before teaching it which causes the gap between classrooms and practices.
+Previously, we explored different challenges that can face applying design thinking inside the organization ( Why Companies Need to Apply Design Thinking and Why Companies Need to Apply Design Thinking).
+The majority of these factors rely on the lack of understanding of the core value of design thinking, which can be a reason for over-promotion and misuse of a commercialized language (check Why Design Thinking Doesn’t Work).
+Above all, many design thinking trainers are not designers themselves and never practice the creative practice before teaching it which causes the gap between classrooms and practices.

-The Design Expertise, written by Lawson and Dorst, focuses on the practice of design in the creative industry.
-The book aims to explore the nature of design from a practitioner perspective.
-It starts by exploring the different definitions of design and how these definitions contributed to identifying the border of the discipline of design.
+The Design Expertise, written by Lawson and Dorst, focuses on the understanding of design practice in the creative industry.
+The book aims to explore the nature of design from a practitioner’s perspective.
+It starts by exploring the different definitions of design and how they contributed to identifying the border of the discipline of design.

-The book presents design work for different designers and tries to use this overview of their work as a tool to provide a practical example of design characteristics.
-This book provides you with the base idea about design, what it is, and its characteristics.
-Exploring the characteristics through design thinking case studies and examples helps you to see the core value of design.
+The book presents design work for different designers and tries to use this overview of their work to provide a practical example of design characteristics.
+This book provides you with a base idea about design, what it is, and its characteristics.
+Exploring the characteristics through design thinking case studies, and examples helps you see design’s core value.
 This value is the main cornerstone behind the application of the design thinking process.

 One of the main design characteristics is to solve problems or move from one position to an improved one.
-However, this can’t be achieved without having a clear idea about the problem and its different borders.
-In his book Frame Innovation, Dorst explores the problem frame and solution frame in the cognitive design process.
-Also, he explores how designers move from one frame to another and how this feedback process contributes toward an optimum solution for the problem.
+However, this can’t be achieved without a clear idea of the problem and its different borders.
+In his book Frame Innovation, Dorst explores the cognitive design process’s problem and solution frames.
+Also, he explores how designers move from one frame to another and how this feedback process contributes toward an optimum solution for wicked problems.

-Many of the design thinking process models move from exploration stage (divergent) to defining the solution (conversion).
-While this practice is having a shared principle with critical thinking, they all move between the problem frame and solution frame.
-Through this book, you will explore the principle and practices of creating the problem/solution frame to develop creative potential ideas.
+Many of the design thinking process models move from the exploration stage (divergent) to defining the solution (conversion).
+While this practice has a shared principle with critical thinking, they all move between the problem frame and solution frame.
+Through this book, you will explore the principle and practices of problem/solution frame to develop creative potential ideas.

-The book extends discussing the principle of frame innovation by covering the opportunities and challenges related to its application inside organizations.
-The book ends by putting a practice action plan to move toward the use of the frame innovation.
+The book extends discussion of of the principle of frame innovation by covering the opportunities and challenges related to its application in creative industries.
+The book ends by putting a practice action plan to move toward using the frame innovation in different business models.

 Design Thinking: Understanding How Designers Think and Work

-In this small yet informative book, Design Thinking, Nigel Cross explored how designers think and reach creative ideas, and what is the nature of design from the perspective the idea formation.
-To this goal, the book overviews design practice based on observing and interviewing creative designers and explore with them the design process.
-Design processes try to explore the design expertise from creating the idea toward applying it.
-However, the design ability comes in an earlier stage where ideas are formulated.
-The first chapter of the book explores this design ability and how each of us has a level of design ability to develop new ideas.
-Yet, some people are more designers than others, which is known in Lusy Kimbel two papers as the creative class (Rethinking Design Thinking: Part 1 and Part 2).
+In this small yet informative book, Design Thinking, Nigel Cross explores how designers think and reach creative ideas in the design field and what is the nature of design from the perspective the idea formation.
+To this goal, the book overviews design practice based on observing and interviewing creative designers and explore the expert tips with them.
+Design processes try to explore the design expertise from creating the idea to applying it.
+However, the design ability comes earlier when ideas are formulated.
+The book’s first chapter explores this design ability and how each of us has a level of design ability to develop new ideas.
+Yet, some people are more designers than others, which is known in Lusy Kimbel’s’s two papers as the creative class (Rethinking Design Thinking: Part 1 and Part 2).

 The Design of Everyday Things

 Don Norman is one of the leading professors in behaviour psychology and human-computer interaction (HCI).
 His book, The Design of Everyday Things, is based on a simple observation: why do we love and hate some elements in our life?
 And what is the psychology behind our behaviour toward products?
 Addressing these two questions presents a cornerstone of your design practice.
-For example, why some people love some products such as Apple, a Mini Cooper, or IKEA.
-By understanding how consumers love or hate products, the design team can target these features to build an empathic relation between the product (or service) and the client which is known as emphatic design.
+For example, why do some people love products such as Apple, a Mini Cooper, or IKEA?
+By understanding how consumers love or hate products, the design team can target these features to build an empathic relationship between the product (or service) and the client, known as emphatic design.

-The book explores the human-centred design and its impact on interaction design principles and user experience.
-While other books covered this aspect of design experience, Norman studied the experience from a psychological point of view to examine this complex process of design.
+The book explores human-centred design and its impact on usability and interaction design principles and user experience.
+While other books covered this aspect of design experience, Norman studied the experience from a psychological point of view to examine this complex design process.
 The book covers the psychology behind our daily actions, knowledge, design limitations, and human error.
 Later, the book explores design thinking as a tool to solve problems and the usage of the Design Council Double Diamond design thinking process.
-The book is not only for UX designers, but for designers from different practices as you can learn:
+The book is not only for UX designers, but for designers from different practices as you can learn the following:

-- the human error and a bad design can mistake it.
+3) Human error and a bad design can cause mistake it.

-Each of the above books focuses on specific aspects of design such as 1) design characteristics, 2) problems and solutions, the core values of design, 3) and design from a psychological perspective.
+Each of the above books focuses on specific aspects of design, such as 1) design characteristics, 2) problems and solutions, the core values of design, 3) and design from a psychological perspective.
 The different design thinking models are based on appreciating these characteristics of design and encouraging it inside the organization.
 By applying the steps alone, you will never reach any improved status.
-You need to recognize these characteristics of design and try to practice it during the design process.
+You need to recognize these characteristics of design and try to practice them during the design process.
 Again, the above books came to my mind as key books in design.
 I am sure there are other titles.
 So, please share it in the comments below.